simonsirak/operating-systems/theory/paging.md

 # Two Major Problems
 We see that there are two major problems: First of all, we perform a whole extra memory access for EACH instruction/explicit memory access.
 That is expensive.
 Also, the page table may take up a huge amount of memory.
 We need to make this more efficient.

+## Table Lookaside Buffer - Solution to Slow Paging
+> Note: TLB is essentially a cache for transforming virtual addresses to physical.
+There may in turn exist a data cache in the processor, responsible for storing physical address-accesses made, using the concepts of spatial and temporal locality -- just as we learnt in the course IS1500.
+Thus, there may exist several caches but for entirely different purposes.